 Is ICL Surgery Risky?

 No surgery is without risk.
 Your doctor can review the risks and complications with ICL eye implant surgeries with you, and you and your doctor can decide if a Visian ICL or Toric ICL is right for your vision correction needs.
 The risks generally associated with ICLs are the same with any surgery, like infection, but can also cause retinal detachment, problems with intraocular pressure, cataracts, loss of corneal endothelial cells, and inflammation of the eye.

 What Are The Side Effects of ICL Surgery?

 After ICL eye surgery, most patients do not experience side effects.
 There may be some temporary blurry vision or light sensitivity, but that is expected and will subside with time.
 Your doctor at Specialty Eye Institute will review the healing process with you when you come in for a consult, and after the surgery is completed.

 Depending on your insurance plan, a Visian ICL implant surgery may be considered an elective surgery - but they may be able to reduce the cost for you.
-We can help you check your costs with your insurance, and may be able to help you finance the cost of the surgery.
+We can help you check the costs of Visian ICL eye surgery with your insurance, and may be able to help you finance the cost.
 Talk to our team during your consultation about financing options and costs.

 While classic ICLs cannot correct astigmatism, the Visian Toric ICL is designed to help those with astigmatism.
 The process of surgery may reduce it.